VadimEngine/ClayEngine/README.md

 - OpenAL
     - For playing audio
 - sndfile
-    - For loading audio files
+    - For converting audio files into audio data useable by OpenAL
 - SOIL
-    - For loading/saving image files such as pngs or bmp
+    - For loading/saving image files such as pngs or bmp and converting image files into pixel data
+- OpenXR-SDK-Source
+    - For using this engine on VR platforms

-All the libraries are included in `./ThirdParty` directory as submodules.
+All the libraries are included in `./thirdparty` directory as submodules.

 # Instructions
-The Clay Static library can be built with the following commands:
+The Clay Static library can be manually built with the following commands:

 - Initialize all third party submodules
     - `git submodule update --init --recursive`